lilykasperek/DataViz_Final_Project/updates.md

 This class I worked on modifying theme components of my visualizations.
 I made a few changes and tried to come up with some new ideas so I can finish my Forbes Billionaires section and move on to the last data set I want to use.

+## April 20th Before Class

+Fixed space between subtitle and caption and legend for the first Forbes visualization.
+Worked on making the visualizations “prettier."
+Changed final lollipop visualization to a bar chart since it is visualizing counts of categorical data.
+Made visualization showing how many are self_made and how many are not.
+Kept working on ideas to represent the education/some other variable of Forbes billionaires to make another visualization but after that should be done with this section for now.
+Tried to find another data set but couldn’t find one.
+Need to keep looking for last section.